freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cpu/index.md

 ---

 # CPU
-**The Central Processing Unit (CPU)** serves as the "brain" of a computer, allowing it to perform essential computational tasks.
+**The Central Processing Unit (CPU)** often refered to as the "brain" of a computer, performs essential computational tasks.

 CPUs are integrated circuits, which are complex circuits embedded on a single chip.
 They include registers, which store single values, and input/output pins.
 These pins allow them to talk to the rest of the computer.
 Due to the continued advancement of CPU technology, many computers today utilize a multi-processing unit.
 Multi-processors are single chips that contain two or more CPUs or "cores" that allow for increased processing capabilities.